ZirconCode/LudumDare38/readme.md

 Instructions
 =========

-WASD - Arrow Keys for Player 1/2.
+WASD - Arrow Keys for Player 1 - 2.
-Space and 1/2/3/4 for Selecting at beginning.
+Space and 1,2,3,4 for Selecting at beginning.

-You lose if you touch the asteroid and if it flies out on your side for more than 3 seconds.
+You lose if you touch the asteroid or if it flies out on your side for more than 3 seconds.
 Your planet attracts the asteroid (because you are attractive *cough* massive, you pretty person you).

+After 3 minutes of bloody battle the victor is decided (or you both lose).

 Have Fun!